daemon/pytorch-pcen/README.md

 ## Overview

 Robustness to loudness differences in near- and far-field conditions is critical in high-quality speech recognition applications.
 Obviously, spectrogram energies differ significantly between, say, shouting at arms-length and whispering from a distance.
-This phenomenon can worsen model quality, since the model itself would need to be robust across a wide range of input.
-The log-compression step in the log-Mel transform partially compresses the dynamic range of audio; however, it ignores per-channel energy differences and is static by definition.
+This can worsen model quality, since the model itself would need to be robust across a wide range of input.
+The log-compression step in the popular log-Mel transform partially addresses this issue by reducing the dynamic range of audio; however, it ignores per-channel energy differences and is static by definition.

 [Per-channel energy normalization](https://arxiv.org/pdf/1607.05666.pdf) is one such solution to the aforementioned problems.
 It provides a per-channel, trainable front-end in place of the log compression, greatly improving model robustness in keyword spotting systems -- all the while being resource-efficient and easy to implement.